The 12 Best Long Island Beach Towns for Families That Aren't the Hamptons

-The Village of Patchogue has undergone quite the renaissance these last few years.
-The South Shore community is a hugely popular spot for families, and no wonder!
-There’s Shorefront Park with its pirate-themed playground, beach, and outdoor concerts.
+The Village of Patchogue has undergone quite a renaissance these last few years, and the South Shore community is a hugely popular spot for families.
+Shorefront Park has a pirate-themed playground, beach, and outdoor concerts.
 Alive After Five street celebrations feature live music, food, arts and craft vendors, and plenty of activities just for kids.
-And, don’t miss the annual Great South Bay Music Festival.
-The 2019 event, which includes music, art, and more, takes place Thursday, July 18 through Sunday, July 21.

 Port Jefferson celebrates Long Island's maritime heritage.
 Photos courtesy of Long Island Explorium

 Whether it’s by car, train, or ferry, you definitely should get to this picturesque, harborfront community that offers so much for families to do.
 Jeanne Garant Harborfront Park is a gem, complete with a playground, picnic area, pier, and promenade along the shoreline.
-Rocketship Park is another popular spot for kids as is the Long Island Explorium, where kids get to explore all things maritime.
-Up, down, and all around Main Street are plenty of restaurants and shops to satisfy everyone’s needs and wants.
+Rocketship Park is another popular spot for kids, as is the Long Island Explorium, where kids get to explore all things maritime.
+There are plenty of restaurants and shops to satisfy everyone’s needs and wants.

 Perhaps not as well known as nearby Patchogue, Sayville is just as inviting.
 There is a wonderful downtown that’s lined with places galore to grab a bite to eat.
-Be sure to save room for dessert so you can check out the goodies at Sayville Chocolatier and Sweet Gourmet.
+Be sure to save room for dessert so you can check out the goodies at Sayville Chocolatier.
 Sayville General Store is a charming spot to shop for toys, handmade goods, and more.
 Head over to the Long Island Maritime Museum for a look at exhibits that tell the story of boating, fishing, and maritime rescue on Long Island.
-The museum also hosts the community's annual Seafood Festival, which in 2019 takes place Saturday, August 24 and Sunday, August 25.
+The museum also hosts the community's annual Seafood Festival, which in 2022 takes place Saturday, August 20, and Sunday, August 21.
 Corey Beach in nearby Blue Point offers calm bay water for swimming and a popular beach playground.

 Family-Friendly Beach Communities on Fire Island

 Don't forget Fire Island.
 Take a ferry from Bay Shore, Sayville, or Patchogue, and in 30 minutes, you can be at one of the many family-friendly communities that make up this gorgeous part of Long Island.
-Head to Ocean Beach, Ocean Bay Park, or Seaview for longer stays, while Kismet and Watch Hill are the perfect day-trip destinations (Watch Hill also is great for camping).
+Head to Ocean Beach, Ocean Bay Park, or Seaview for longer stays, while Kismet and Watch Hill are the perfect day-trip destinations.
 Fire Island's western edge is home to Robert Moses State Park, while the eastern edge abuts the beaches of Smith Point County Park.
 Note: Cars are not permitted on Fire Island, so pick your destination wisely.
 Likewise, beaches on Fire Island are alcohol- and radio-free.
 Ocean Beach is considered the most family-friendly community.
-Elsewhere, Sailors Haven is highlighted by Sunken Forest, a 40-acre collection of beach trees that appears sunken due to the abundance of ocean dunes.
-Fire Island Lighthouse, one of four lighthouses on Long Island open to the public. is a one-mile walk along the scenic boardwalk from Robert Moses.
+Elsewhere, Sailors Haven includes Sunken Forest, a 40-acre collection of beach trees that appears sunken due to the abundance of ocean dunes.
+Fire Island Lighthouse, one of four lighthouses on Long Island open to the public, is a 1-mile walk along the scenic boardwalk from Robert Moses.